valerylisay/tarantool-python/README.rst

-Python driver for Tarantool 1.6
+Python driver for Tarantool 1.6 (python 3)
 ===============================

 This package is a pure-python client library for `Tarantool`_.